Arman3747/Library_Management_API/README.md

 npm init --y
 ```

-Create a `.env.local` file in the root of the folder and add the following:
+Create a `.env` file in the root of the folder and add the following:

 ```env
 ##MongoDB_Credential